Collection Online

 About this work

-Emma Soyer was a child prodigy during the late Georgian and early Victorian eras.
-Born Emma Jones in London in 1813, she studied initially under the Belgian painter François Simonau, who had married her widowed mother in 1820.
-In 1823, at the age of ten, Soyer had her first work exhibited at the Royal Academy and is reputed to have drawn more than one hundred skilful portraits from life before she was twelve.
-In 1837 she married the renowned chef Alex Soyer; she was pregnant with his child when she died unexpectedly in 1842, aged twenty-nine.
-Her obituaries record that she had made more than four hundred paintings by the time of her death, and critics compared her expressive work to that of the Spanish master Murillo.
+Born Emma Jones in London in 1813, Emma Soyer was a child prodigy.
+She began her studies under the Belgian painter François Simonau, who had married her widowed mother in 1820.
+In 1823, at the age of ten, Soyer had her first work exhibited at the Royal Academy and is reputed to have drawn more than one hundred skilful portraits before she was twelve.
+In 1837 she married the renowned chef Alex Soyer; she was pregnant with their child when she died unexpectedly in 1842, aged twenty-nine.
+Her obituaries record that she had made more than 400 paintings and critics compared her expressive work to that of the Spanish master Murillo.

 Department